webix-hub/gitbook-webix-jet/details/plugins.md

 }
 ```

-- **login** - logs the user in, returns an object with his/her access rights settings, a promise of this object or *null* if something went wrong.
+- **login** - logs the user in, returns an object with his/her access right settings, a promise of this object or *null* if something went wrong.
 The parameters are:

 - *user* - username;
 - *pass* - password.